thriveweb/deking-new/content/projects/flyover-patio-roof-redland-bay.md

   - image: /images/uploads/redlandbay2.jpg
   - image: /images/uploads/redlandbay.jpg
 content: >-
+  This deck has created a wonderful outdoor dining/entertainment area and extended the living area of the home all year round.
+The owners added a heat strip for warmth in the winter months and two fans for cooling and ventilation for the rest of the year.

-  An insulated patio roof using insulated roofing panels.
-The roof was raised above the house roof using extenda brackets and flashed with rubber dektites for a 100% water seal.
+  The deck has an insulated patio roof, which not only protects against the weather and the scorching Queensland sun, but also keeps the area cooler and quieter with the insulation in the roof.
+The roof is raised above the home roof using extenda brackets and has been flashed with rubber dektites for a 100% water seal.
+The deck is finished off with beautiful merbau posts.

-  A Heatstrip was added for warmth in the winter months along with 2 fans for the warmer seasons
+  What a lovely addition to this home.
+An area that the family will enjoy every month of the year.
 categories:
   - category: Patio Roofs
 meta: